Tailoring a Conservator's Authority to the Situation

 Community Property and the Non-Protected Spouse

-This statute also addresses a situation that many families face: what happens to community property when one spouse needs a conservator.
-The court can decide whether the conservator manages the protected spouse's share of community property or whether the other spouse takes over management of the entire community estate.
+This statute also covers community property when one spouse needs a conservator.
+The court can decide whether the conservator manages the protected spouse's share or the other spouse takes over.

 Upon appointment of a conservator for a protected spouse, the court may determine whether the spouse's share of community property shall be managed by the conservator or by the other spouse.

-A.R.S. § 14-5426(B)If the non-protected spouse is given management authority, that spouse can handle community personal property in the interests of the community during the conservatorship.
-This provision keeps household finances running without unnecessary court intervention, while still protecting the interests of the person under conservatorship.
+A.R.S. § 14-5426(B)If the non-protected spouse gets the authority, that spouse can handle community property in the family's interest.
+This keeps household finances running without extra court steps.